Protocol for seeing clients – Covid-19 Revised (1st June 2022 – withdrawal of guidance for healthcare settings)

 Please note that The Centre is a healthcare facility for the purposes of Test and Trace and the contact is The Centre, rather than the individual practitioner.
 By providing these details to Test and Trace, The Centre is able to access tailored advice which will ensure we can continue to provide treatment for those who need it while also protecting clients, staff and practitioners.

 This is intended to be a working document, based on best practice and current knowledge (WHO, PHE, HSE).
 It has been developed based on information provided by the Institute of Osteopathy, cross contamination training provided by FHT but also from looking at other professional situations including dentistry and blood transfusion service where practitioners need to get closer than 2 metres in order to deliver treatment.
 The aim it to mitigate the risks of transmission of Covid-19 while also recognising that no protocol can completely eliminate that risk.
+All guidance regarding Covid 19 in a healthcare setting was withdrawn on 27th May, leaving all responsibility with providers and the current protocol has been updated to reflect that.

 I’ve divided the protocol into sections to try to separate out the different areas that need to be considered but it is long and likely to increase as we increase both types and numbers of practitioners.